Murder of Melanie Hall: Arrests

-In 1998, the suspected killer of Suzy Lamplugh, John Cannan, was questioned over the murder.
+In 1998, the suspected killer of Suzy Lamplugh, John Cannan, was questioned over the disappearance of Melanie Hall.
 Known for his Bristol connections, Cannan was spoken to by police after allegations came to light that he had plotted the murder of Hall from his prison cell at HM Prison Durham.
 Detectives investigated claims from sources that said that Cannan had spent many hours planning what he described as the "perfect" abduction with a fellow inmate.
 The other inmate was a convicted rapist who supposedly put the plan into action after being released from prison.

-Inexplicably, although Cannan was in prison at the time of Hall's abduction and murder, some witnesses came forward to say they were certain that Cannan was the man they had seen abducting Hall that night.
+Inexplicably, although Cannan was in prison at the time Melanie Hall was last seen alive, some witnesses came forward to say they were certain that Cannan was the man they had seen abducting Hall that night.
 Hall's parents said that they feared if Cannan was responsible for their daughter's death they would never know the truth of what happened to her, as Cannan was infamous for tactically withholding information about victims in order to maintain a sense of control over investigators.

 In 2003, police arrested two men in connection with Hall's disappearance but they were released without charge after police searched buildings and a field near Bath.
 In 2009, a 37-year-old man confessed his involvement in Hall's murder to police in Greater Manchester, but was eliminated from the inquiry after undergoing psychiatric tests.
 In July 2010, a 38-year-old man from Bath was arrested on suspicion of Hall's murder and subsequently released on bail.
 In August 2010, a 39-year-old man from Wiltshire was arrested by police on suspicion of murder after handing himself in at a police station in the Avon and Somerset area.
-The man was subsequently released on bail.

-In October 2013, police said that they had found a white Volkswagen Golf car connected to their inquiries, and had received relevant information about the rope used to tie up Hall's body.
+The man was subsequently released on bail.In October 2013, police said that they had found a white Volkswagen Golf car connected to their inquiries, and had received relevant information about the rope used to tie up Hall's body.
 On 25 November 2013, it was reported that a 44-year-old man had been arrested at an address in Bath, on suspicion of murder.
 The man was released on bail until 19 December, and a property at Roundhill Park, Whiteway, was searched.
 On 28 November 2014 it was reported that there was insufficient evidence to charge the suspect.
 On 23 June 2016, a 45-year-old man was arrested following retrieval of DNA from where Hall's remains were discovered, and released on bail a few days later.

 By October 2019, eleven arrests had been made during the police investigation but no one has ever been charged.